Lists are at the heart of ClickUp's organizational Hierarchy.

 Tasks are grouped by status to give you a better vision of the state of work for each Workspace member.

-You may click on the gear icon to show breadcrumbs in order to view the List a task is from.
+You may click on the gear icon to task locations in order to view the List a task is from.

 A task's parent List will be shown in the floating bar when the task is opened.